Questions Frequently Asked by Prospective Staff

 Q. What if I get sick or injured?

-A. Our new, fully equipped Health Center is staffed 24 hours a day by a registered nurse.
-We also have a full-time Athletic Trainer, as well as an on-call Physician available seven days a week.
-Our nurse is aware of all staff and camper needs via the Health History Form; and distributes medication to staff at meal-times or bedtime.
-The Health Center can accommodate overnight stays, and there is a hospital within 25 minutes drive.
-Our full-time licensed Athletic Trainer is on the field during every soccer session; and provides pre and post-training treatments in the Health Center.
+A. Our fully equipped Health Center is staffed 24 hours a day by a registered nurse.
+We also have a full-time Athletic Trainer, and an on-call Physician who is available seven days a week.
+Our nurse is aware of all staff and camper needs via the Health History Form and distributes medication to staff at meal-times or bedtime.
+The Health Center can accommodate overnight stays, and there is a hospital within a 25 minute drive.
+Our full-time licensed Athletic Trainer is on the field during every soccer session and provides pre and post-training treatments in the Health Center.